leherrer/2D_ES_Action_spectroscopy/README.md

 # 2D Spectroscopy Action Simulation with Redfield Dynamics

 This repository provides a Python implementation for simulating **2D coherent and action spectra** of molecular systems using **Redfield theory** and **Liouville-space eigen decomposition**.
 It includes computation of total spectra as well as individual Liouville pathways.
+Early version of this code were use to produce results of the article "**Theory and Simulations of Fluorescence-Detected Two-Dimensional Electronic Spectroscopy: From Rigorous Quantum Mechanics to Simple Kinetic Models**" (https://doi.org/10.1021/acs.jctc.5c01863) by Kennet J. Rueda Espinosa, Luis E. Herrera Rodríguez and Alexei A. Kananenka

 ---